 An analytical report must also be completed for each lot in the consignment, in accordance with Annex IV of the Decision.
 The sampling and analysis that took place in China prior to import should be in accordance with the methods detailed in Annex II of Decision 2011/884/EC.

-Food and feed business operators must pre-notify DPEs with the estimated date and time of arrival of all consignments of rice products in Annex I of the Decision, including whether it is food or feed.
+Food and feed business operators must pre-notify DPEs or BIPs with the estimated date and time of arrival of all consignments of rice products in Annex I of the Decision, including whether it is food or feed.